TimescaleDB vs. Amazon Timestream: 6,000x Higher Inserts, 5-175x Faster Queries, 150-220x Cheaper

-These performance differences between TimescaleDB and Amazon Timestream lead to massive differences in costs for the same workloads.
+These performance differences between TimescaleDB and Amazon Timestream lead to massive cost differences for the same workloads.

-To compare costs, we calculated the cost for our above insert and query workloads, which store 1 billion metrics in TimescaleDB and ~410 million metrics in Amazon Timestream (because we could not load the full 1 billion), and run our suite of queries on top.
+To compare costs, we calculated the cost for our above insert and query workloads, which store one billion metrics in TimescaleDB and ~410 million metrics in Amazon Timestream (because we could not load the full one billion), and run our suite of queries on top.

 Pricing for Amazon Timestream is rather complex.
-In all, our bill for testing Amazon Timestream over the course of 7 days cost us $336.39, which does not include any Amazon EC2 charges (which we needed for the extra clients).
-During that time our bill shows that:
+In all, our bill for testing Amazon Timestream over the course of seven days cost us $336.39, which does not include any Amazon EC2 charges (which we needed for the extra clients).
+During that time, our bill shows that:

 - Stored a lot of data in memory (and we continue to be charged per hour for that data)

 - Queried 21 TB of data when running 25,000 real-world queries